Corporationakht/LocalCodeCli/README.md

 - `fcc-server`: starts the proxy with configured host and port.
 - `fcc-init`: optional advanced scaffold for `~/.fcc/.env`; prefer the **Admin UI** for normal configuration.
 - `fcc-claude`: launches Claude Code with the configured local proxy URL, an auth-token env var or `fcc-no-auth` sentinel, model discovery flag, and a 190k `CLAUDE_CODE_AUTO_COMPACT_WINDOW` for auto-compaction.
-- `fcc-codex`: launches Codex with ephemeral `fcc` provider config pointing at the local proxy's `/v1/responses` endpoint, a generated native `/model` picker catalog, and `LCC_CODEX_API_KEY` from the Admin UI auth token.
+- `fcc-codex`: launches Codex with ephemeral `fcc` provider config pointing at the local proxy's `/v1/responses` endpoint, a generated native `/model` picker catalog, and `fcc_CODEX_API_KEY` from the Admin UI auth token.
 - `local-code-cli`: compatibility alias for `fcc-server`.

 ### 5. Extending